Lupinus sulphureus: Taxonomy

+Distribution and habitat

+It is native to western North America from southern British Columbia south through Washington to Oregon.

 Ecology

 Fender's blue butterfly, an endangered species, is host-specific on Kincaid's lupine.
 Its larvae eat the leaves during the fall and spend the winter among the roots.
 In spring, the larvae continue to feed on the leaves before pupating.